open-mmlab/mmdetection/docs/en/advanced_guides/how_to.md

 This tutorial collects answers to any `How to xxx with MMDetection`.
 Feel free to update this doc if you meet new questions about `How to` and find the answers!

-# Use backbone network through MMClassification
+# Use backbone network through MMPretrain

-The model registry in MMDet, MMCls, MMSeg all inherit from the root registry in MMEngine.
+The model registry in MMDet, MMPreTrain, MMSeg all inherit from the root registry in MMEngine.
 This allows these repositories to directly use the modules already implemented by each other.
-Therefore, users can use backbone networks from MMClassification in MMDetection without implementing a network that already exists in MMClassification.
+Therefore, users can use backbone networks from MMPretrain in MMDetection without implementing a network that already exists in MMPretrain.

-## Use backbone network implemented in MMClassification
+## Use backbone network implemented in MMPretrain

 Suppose you want to use `MobileNetV3-small` as the backbone network of `RetinaNet`, the example config is as the following.